Looking for the best Spain Itinerary? I got you covered.

 After a jam-packed two days of exploring Seville, there’s no better way to end your few days here than with a tapas dinner and a side of flamenco!
 There are plenty of places that offer eager visitors an entertaining flamenco show while they dine on Spanish cuisine and sip on sangria.

-After exploring Seville to its fullest, head to Cordoba for quick day trip to see some more of Andalusia.
+After exploring Seville to its fullest, head to Cordoba for a quick day trip to see some more of Andalusia.
 It’s small, so a single day is the perfect amount of time to soak up all this little city has to offer.

 To make the most of your day trip, it may be worth it to take a guided tour.
 Guided tours are quite common from Seville to Cordoba.
 It will typically include transportation via air-conditioned coach, a professional tour guide to bring you to all of the spots, and entrance to some of Cordoba’s best attractions.